-A limited number of positions in the DDS Program are available for international students who must satisfy the same requirements as the national applicants, as well as English language proficiency.
-Please visit Admission Requirements for further details about Scholastic Records, DAT results and Interview requirements.
+A limited number of positions in the Doctor of Dental Surgery (DDS) Program are available for international students who must satisfy the same requirements as the national applicants as well as demonstrate English language proficiency.
+Please visit Admission Requirements for further details about scholastic records, Dental Aptitude Test (DAT) results and interview requirements.

-The Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE) are offered on several dates at a number of locations throughout the world.
+TOEFL (paper-based or computer-based) and TWE (paper-based) are offered on several dates and at a number of locations throughout the world.
 Information and registration material can be obtained by contacting:

 TOEFL Services Educational Testing Service